Village Free School

 - Responsibility – VFS has no coercive classes of any kind, and children are given ample time to explore their own interests.
 Staff, students, and parents have the option to offer optional standing classes to share with other community members; attendance is optional.

-- Freedom – Kids are free for most of the time most days.
+- Youth Autonomy – Kids are free for most of the time most days.
 Occasionally there are trips that require everyone to leave campus, and there are some limits on game-related screen time.

-- Nonjudgmental Support – There typically at least 5 adult staff present on any given day, with various volunteers and parents that come in with some frequency, giving the students a pretty wide sample size.
+- Adult Allies – There typically at least 5 adult staff present on any given day, with various volunteers and parents that come in with some frequency, giving the students a pretty wide sample size.
 None are engaged in testing or measuring student performance.

 If any information about this resource is out of date, please let us know.